-All districts must describe how they are prioritizing Title II-A funds to schools with the relevant factors.
+All districts must list the schools with the relevant factors.
+Then describe how they are prioritizing Title II-A funds to these schools.
 Examples of prioritization could include some of the following:

 - allowing educators from these schools to have first access to professional development; - assigning district staff positions funded by Title II-A to these schools before other schools; - targeting recruitment and/or retention activities at these schools specifically; or - providing tailored evidence-based activities that meet the school's needs.